-After graduating from the Miner Normal School, Otelia Cromwell taught in the Washington, D.C. public schools for several years.
+After graduating from the Miner Normal School, Otelia Cromwell taught in the Washington, D.C., public schools for several years.
 She transferred to Smith College in 1898 and graduated in 1900.
-She returned to teaching for a number of years, and then resumed her education, receiving a M.A. from Columbia University and a Ph.D. from Yale University in 1926.
-Cromwell was the first African-American woman to receive a Yale degree.
+She returned to teaching for a number of years and then resumed her education, receiving a master of arts from Columbia University and a doctorate from Yale University in 1926; Cromwell was the first African American woman to receive a Yale doctorate.
 She soon became professor and chair of the department of English language and literature at Miner Teachers College in Washington, D.C.

 After her retirement from teaching, Cromwell accomplished her most significant scholarly work, The Life of Lucretia Mott, the Quaker abolitionist and women's rights activist.
 It was published in 1958 by Harvard University Press and continues to be cited by contemporary scholars.
 Cromwell passed away in 1972 at the age of 98.

 Mary Maples Dunn, then president of Smith, initiated Otelia Cromwell Day in 1989 in an effort to provide the college community with an opportunity for further education and reflection about issues of diversity and racism.